 Dear SZN Inc. Hiring Manager:

-If the job posting doesn’t provide the hiring company’s name, it may still indicate the division or department you’d be working for.
-You can include this detail in the same way.
+If the job posting doesn’t name the company, it may still mention the division or department you’d be working for.
+Take the same approach.

 Template